In this post, we will see how FilterPixel can help in culling photos in the fastest & smartest way.

 In Comparison Mode, you can compare two duplicate photos together along with their faces.

 To enter Full-Screen Mode, you can use the key F, or you can click the

 the full-screen icon in the top bar.

-To enter into Grid-View, you can use G key on the Keyboard or can click the grid-view icon on the top bar.
+- To enter into Grid-Mode, you can use the G key on the keyboard or click the grid-view icon on the top bar.